Oops! Sorry!!

 MEDICARE 101

-Medicare is a federal health insurance program designed for individuals who are 65 years old and older, as well as some younger individuals with specific medical conditions or disabilities.
+Medicare is a federal health insurance program designed for individuals aged 65 and older, as well as some younger individuals with specific medical conditions or disabilities.
 This program is divided into several parts, and it's essential to understand how these parts work together.

 MEDICARE PART A